 6. When did Columbus Day become a federal holiday?

 With Franklin D. Roosevelt as president, lobbying from the Knights of Columbus paid off, and the United States as a whole observed Columbus Day in 1934.
 Thirty-four years later, Lyndon B. Johnson signed the Uniform Holiday Bill, which designated Columbus Day as a federal holiday.

-Columbus Day was originally celebrated on October 12, the day Columbus landed in the New World, but the Uniform Holiday Bill took effect in 1971 and changed it to the second Monday in October, as well as moving the dates of Washington’s Birthday, Memorial Day, and Veterans Day to Mondays (Veterans Day would be moved back to November 11 in 1980 after criticism from veterans’ groups).
+Columbus Day was originally celebrated on October 12, the day Columbus landed in the New World, but the Uniform Holiday Bill took effect in 1971 and changed it to the second Monday in October, as well as moved the dates of Washington’s Birthday, Memorial Day, and Veterans Day to Mondays (Veterans Day would be moved back to November 11 in 1980 after criticism from veterans’ groups).
 The act of Congress was enacted to "provide for uniform annual observances of certain legal public holidays on Monday, and for other purposes."

 In Tennessee, Columbus Day comes with an asterisk.
-The state’s official holiday observance calendar reads that Columbus Day is the second Monday of October, or "at the Governor's discretion, Columbus Day may be observed the Friday after Thanksgiving."
+The state’s official holiday observance calendar reads that Columbus Day is the second Monday of October, or "at the governor's discretion, Columbus Day may be observed the Friday after Thanksgiving."

 In Italy, Columbus Day (or Giornata nazionale di Cristoforo Colombo) is listed as one of the national or international days of celebration and is still on October 12, but it's not a public holiday.
-Some countries have chosen to observe anti-Columbus holidays like the "Day of the Indigenous Resistance" in Venezuela and Nicaragua, "Pan American Day" in Belize, and the "Day of Respect for Cultural Diversity" in Argentina.
+Some countries have chosen to observe anti-Columbus holidays like the Day of the Indigenous Resistance in Venezuela and Nicaragua, Pan American Day in Belize, and the Day of Respect for Cultural Diversity in Argentina.